ssehra/ssehra.github.io/README.md

 Unit Testing
 ============
+#### Webcam funcitonality
 For testing, start by installing the fswebcam library by typing **sudo apt-get install fswebcam**.
 Then type fswebcam followed by a filename with .jpg extention.
 For example, **fswebcam image.jpg**.
 This will snap a picture and save it the current directory with the filename image.jpg.
 If this works, that means the USB Webcam functions properly.

+#### PCB functionality
+To test the PCB, run the the traffic2B.c (source code available **-->** [here](/Build Log Files/traffic2B.c)) with the following steps.
+1. Type **sudo apt-get install wiringPi** on the terminal to the the Pi Wiring Library
+2. Compile the file using **gcc -Wall -o traffic2B traffic2B.c -lwiringPi** (this creates an execuatalbe object called traffic2B)
+3. Run the file using **sudo ./traffic2B**

+This should start blinking the L.E.D's in a traffic light pattern for an endless loop.
+Use Ctrl+C to exit the program.
+If this works, this means the PCB is ready to used.